 4) CHOOSE YOUR HERO COLOR

 Now that you know your message and you know what kind of emotion you want to pull out of your audience – you can choose your hero color.
 It’s really that simple.
 Refer to step #1 if you’re confused about how the emotions in step #2 combine with colors to help you make a decision, and refer to step #3 to bring a unique flair to your campaign.

-Sign up to be notified when Part 2 is published.
+Sign up to be notified when the next blog in our Color Series is published.